Icenium/icenium-cli/docs/man_pages/project/testing/emulate-android.md

 You can choose which files from your project to exclude or include in your application package by maintaining an .abignore file.
 For more information about .abignore, see [abignore.md](https://github.com/Icenium/icenium-cli/blob/release/ABIGNORE.md).
 <% } %>
-<% if(isConsole && isMobileWebsite) { %>
-WARNING: This command is not applicable to mobile website projects.
-To view the complete help for this command, run `$ appbuilder help emulate android`
-<% } %>
 <% if(isHtml) { %>
 ### Prerequisites
 Before running your app in the **native Android emulator** from the Android SDK, verify that your system meets the following requirements.